eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 principle.
 This means placing User needs and experience at the forefront of every design decision.
 The Wallet Unit should be intuitive and easy to use, with seamless integration into existing use cases.
-Users should have full control over their attributes and privacy, with transparent information about what are attributes are being presented and to whom.
+Users should have full control over their attributes and privacy, with transparent information about what attributes are being presented and to whom.
 Additionally, the Wallet Unit should be accessible and inclusive, catering to Users with varying technical backgrounds and abilities.
 By prioritising User-centricity, the EUDI Wallet